 The 41st annual Atlanta Film Festival takes place March 24 through April 2, 2017.
 AJFF is excited to partner with the Atlanta Film Festival for three films in their lineup.
 See which ones you won't want to miss, and be sure to use our special discount to get a savings on tickets.

 We like to spotlight members of the AJFF community – our staff, our sponsors, our volunteers, and our audience – so let us introduce a special new member of our team: AJFF's new Development Director, Lori Zelony.
 She brings a wealth of expertise and community relationships to the festival.

 From the big screen to the small, we have some ideas about what to watch this month.
-Among our recommendations is a Nazi thriller, a remake of a classic, Seth Rogan's raunchy new animated film, and two films screened at AJFF, including one from this past year.
+Among our recommendations is a TCM Fathom Special Event, a new documentary about Hollywood's finest directors during WWII, a Mel Brooks classic, and two Natalie Portman features.

 Emory’s department of Film and Media Studies and the Tam Institute for Jewish Studies will be presenting a screening series of work by Nitzan Gilady, beginning March 15, 2017.
 Screenings are Wednesdays at 7:30 PM in White Hall and are free and open to the public.
 See what's playing and don't miss out!

 Tickets are now on sale for the AJFF Day of Encores, Sunday, March 5 at GTC Merchants Walk Cinema.
 Don't miss your last chance to see the Audience Award and Jury Prize winners, and other favorites of the 17th annual Atlanta Jewish Film Festival.

 We invite you to join the Jewish Women’s Fund of Atlanta and us for an exclusive screening of BRAVE MISS WORLD, followed by a panel discussion with experts in the field and a dessert reception.
 The film was previously screened as part of the 2014 AJFF.